Lateral collateral ligament (LCL) reconstruction

-There are several ligaments that provide stability to your knee joint – the cruciate ligaments in the middle of the joint and the lateral ligaments which run along the sides of the joint.
+There are several ligaments that provide stability to your knee joint – the cruciate ligaments in the middle of the joint and the collateral ligaments which run along the sides of the joint.

-The LCL is on the outside, and connects the thigh bone to the calf bone.
+The lateral collateral ligament (LCL) is on the outside of the knee and connects the thigh bone to the calf bone.

-The most common way to tear the LCL is as a result of a blow to the inside of the knee, which forces the joint outwards.
-It's also possible to tear it as a result of repeated stress during sports that involve a lot of sudden stops, twisting and turning.
+The most common way to tear the LCL is as a result of a blow to the outside or inside of the knee, which forces the joint outwards.
+It's also possible to tear it as a result of repeated stress during sports that involve a lot of sudden stops, twisting, and turning.